MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 SharePoint workflow 2013 will need to be re-published after the site address is changed.

 **Site customizations and embedded code**<br>
 Site customizations and embedded code that refer to URLs might need to be fixed after the site address change.
-Changing the site address will preserve data stored in SharePoint but will not change URL dependencies in custom solutions.
+Changing the site address will preserve data stored in SharePoint but won't change URL dependencies in custom solutions.